GeorgeManikas/lyrics/README.md

 # Lyrics Fetcher

-A simple app for fetching song lyrics via avh lyrics api.
+A simple app for fetching song lyrics via avh lyrics api, using rust language and Dioxus framework